 The idea is as follows.
-If you split up an ingredient into a number of sub-ingredients, then those sub-ingredients will appear lower down on the ingredient list.
+If you split up an ingredient into a number of sub-ingredients, then those sub-ingredients will appear farther down on the ingredient list.

 The splitting of Pea-Byproducts is one of, if not the most common example of this technique.
-Quite often a dog food formula will contain Peas, Pea Protein, and Pea Flour.
+Quite often, a dog food formula will contain a combination of Peas, Pea Protein, and Pea Flour.

 Peas And Heart Disease

-In July 2018, the FDA (the Food and Drug Administration) announced that it had received reports about a type of heart disease called canine dilated cardiomyopathy, which can cause an enlarged, weakened heart and eventual heart failure in some dogs.
+In July 2018, the FDA (the Food and Drug Administration) announced that it had received reports about an increased occurrence of a particular type of heart disease called Canine Dilated Cardiomyopathy.
+This condition is serious and can cause an enlarged, weakened heart and eventual heart failure in some dogs.

-Dog Food that is Free of Pea-Byproducts
+Dog Food Brands That Are Free of Pea-Byproducts

 There are some very high-quality and nutritious recipes produced by a variety of brands that do not contain pea-byproducts, and these should not be ignored just because other formulas provided by that brand do include such ingredients.